eyaltrabelsi/eyaltrabelsi/README.md

 <ul>
+<li><a href=https://medium.com/bigabids-dataverse/a-systematic-approach-to-choosing-the-best-technology-vendor-8463e780eab6>A Systematic Approach to Choosing the Best Technology: MLOps version</a></li>
 <li><a href=https://medium.com/bigabids-dataverse/a-systematic-approach-to-choosing-the-best-technology-vendor-8463e780eab6>A Systematic Approach to Choosing the Best Technology/Vendor</a></li>
 <li><a href=https://medium.com/technology-hits/leveraging-chatgpt-for-call-for-papers-submissions-6307d082ed03>Leveraging ChatGPT for Call for Papers Submissions</a></li>
     <li><a href=https://medium.com/bigabids-dataverse/how-to-build-trust-in-machine-learning-the-sane-way-39d879f22e69>How to build TRUST in Machine Learning, the sane way</a></li>